cksystemsteaching/selfie/README.md

 make emu
 ```

-As mentioned before in the machine chapter, the command invokes selfie to load its own RISC-U machine code into a `mipster` instance, again say, *HW* and then have *HW* execute that code, that is, selfie without any further console arguments.
+As mentioned before in the machine chapter, the command invokes selfie to load its own RISC-U machine code into a `mipster` instance, say, *HW* for hardware, and then have *HW* execute that code, that is, selfie without any further console arguments.
 In that case, selfie runs on boot level 1 and just prints its synopsis and quits.
 It takes *HW* around 55k instructions to do so.

 The scenario created by this command is to emulate running selfie without any operating system *bare-metal* directly on 64-bit RISC-V hardware, as represented by the `mipster` instance *HW*.
 However, a more realistic scenario is to run selfie on an *operating system* that *isolates* code execution from the underlying hardware, enabling a user experience that we are all used to, such as running more than one program at the same time.
 Before we get closer to that, try the following command: